 - Google Workspace

 Why is effective communication important in the workplace?

 How can communication improve productivity in the workplace?
-To answer that question, we can break it down into several crucial benefits of effective employee communication.
+We can break it down into several crucial benefits of effective employee communication to answer that question.

 1. Objective resolution of office conflicts